 9. Grapefruit spritz

-Take a break from super-rich eggnog and creamy cocktails and try our fresh grapefruit sprtiz.
-Serve up a taste of warmer months with a dash of Aperol and zesty grapefruit, topped up with prosecco.
+Take a break from super-rich eggnog and creamy cocktails and try our fresh grapefruit spritz.
+Serve up a taste of the warmer months with a dash of Aperol and zesty grapefruit topped up with prosecco.
 Put your bottle of fizz to good use with even more easy prosecco cocktail recipes.

 10. Christmas cream liqueur

-If you’re a fan of creamy Christmas drinks, this glassful of deliciousness will be right up your street.
-Our easy Christmas cream liqueur, made with lashings of dulce de leche, makes a great homemade gift, (if you manage to restrain yourself from trying a snifter).
-The dulce de leche adds a deep toffee flavour we can’t get enough of.
+If you’re a fan of creamy Christmas drinks, this glass of deliciousness will be right up your street.
+Our easy Christmas cream liqueur, made with lashings of dulce de leche, makes a great homemade gift (if you manage to restrain yourself from trying a snifter).
+The dulce de leche adds a deep toffee flavour.
 Serve over ice for an after-dinner treat.